albar965/albar965.github.io/index.md

 CSV and Google Earth KML documents.
 Additional information about airports can be shown together with the MakeRunways Utility by Peter Dowson.

+**Supported Flight Simulators:** All FSX versions from SP2 up and Flight Simulator - Steam Edition.

 **Supported platforms:** Windows XP/7/8/10.

+**Little Logbook is not compatible with Lockheed Martin Prepar3D v4 and later.**